lolivsodre/lolivsodre/README.md

 - ✨ The contributions of Machine Learning to Psychology and vice versa is also one of my favorito study topics.
 - ✨ The use of Data Science in Fashion Industry is another subjetc I am very interest in.
 - 🌱 I’m currently learning about those subjects and elaborating a thesis for a Master's application on one of those topics.
-- 💞️ I’m looking to collaborate on scientific papers for publications,
+- 💞️ I’m looking to collaborate on scientific papers for publications and projects that combine Data Science with Psychology and Fashion (or both!)
 - 📫 How to reach me: l.olivsodre@gmail.com / https://www.linkedin.com/in/luizaosodre307/

 <!---